ANL-CEEESA/MIPLearn/README.md

 ### Obtaining heuristic solutions

-By default, `LearningSolver` uses Machine Learning to accelerate the MIP solution process, but keeps all optimality guarantees typically provided by MIP solvers.
-In the default mode of operation, predicted optimal solutions, for example, are used only as MIP starts.
+By default, `LearningSolver` uses Machine Learning to accelerate the MIP solution process, while maintaining all optimality guarantees provided by the MIP solver.
+In the default mode of operation, for example, predicted optimal solutions are used only as MIP starts.

 For more significant performance benefits, `LearningSolver` can also be configured to place additional trust in the Machine Learning predictors, by using the `mode="heuristic"` constructor argument.
 When operating in this mode, if a ML model is statistically shown (through *stratified k-fold cross validation*) to have exceptionally high accuracy, the solver may decide to restrict the search space based on its predictions.
-Parts of the solution which the ML models cannot predict accurately will still be explored using traditional (branch-and-bound) methods.
-This mode naturally loses all optimality guarantees, but, for particular applications, it has been shown to quickly produce optimal or near-optimal solutions (see references below).
+The parts of the solution which the ML models cannot predict accurately will still be explored using traditional (branch-and-bound) methods

-**Note:** *The heuristic mode should only be used if the solver is first trained on a large and statistically representative set of training instances.*
+This mode naturally loses all optimality guarantees, and therefore should only be used if the solver is first trained on a large and representative set of training instances.
+For particular applications, however, this mode has been shown to quickly produce optimal or near-optimal solutions (see references below).

 ### Saving and loading solver state

 After solving a large number of training instances, it may be desirable to save the current state of `LearningSolver` to disk, so that the solver can still use the acquired knowledge after the application restarts.
-This can be accomplished by using the methods `solver.save(filename)` and `solver.load(filename)`, as the following example illustrates:
+This can be accomplished by using the methods `solver.save_state(filename)` and `solver.load_state(filename)`, as the following example illustrates:

 ```python
 from miplearn import LearningSolver